Family Therapy | Youth Mentoring

 The youth will be matched with an adult mentor

-When appropriate, younger youth will be matched with older successful program participants for support including orientation into the program, peer attention and kindness, as well as guidance.
-This serves as an opportunity to assist younger youth with acclimating to the program and provide opportunity to increase self-concept and confidence in older youth.
+When appropriate, younger youth will be matched with older successful program participants for support including orientation into the program, peer attention, and kindness, as well as guidance.
+This serves as an opportunity to assist younger youth with acclimating to the program and provide an opportunity to increase self-concept and confidence in older youth.

 At least monthly youth will have the opportunity to engage in group-focused activities to foster interpersonal and relationship building skills.